 Using outdated software is the number 1 reason for hackers hacking your devices.
 The versions are updated with security patches with major fix issues regarding your device.
 If it is not updated, then your device can be hacked and compromised.
-Make sure you only install apps from trusted sources like apple store and play store on your mobile devices.
+Make sure you only install apps from trusted sources like the apple store and the play store on your mobile devices.

 6) Use a firewall and anti-malware software.